Cognitive-behavioral therapy exercises for anxiety

 - Then assess the long-term effectiveness of these coping strategies and

 - Functional Analysis: Also, known as the ABC model, this worksheet helps the client identify negative behaviors that are ruining their life and come up with solutions to modify them.
-The worksheet is categorized under three headings-
+The sheet is categorized under three headings-

 - Predisposing: All experiences from childhood that led to the behavior.